Kitty and Billy Go to Coney Island

 The American philosopher Eli Siegel has written that memory is “the world as it is in us” — a relation of past and present, momentary and permanent, self and world.
 He stated the principle: “In reality opposites are one; art shows this.”
 I have studied Aesthetic Realism, the philosophy he founded, since 1980, with increasing happiness every year.

 Fast forward to summer 1997.
 At the Museum of Modern Art, the work of Russian avant-garde artists Vladimir and Georgii Stenberg astonished and moved me.
 I was finding new expression in printmaking at the Art Students League and looking with renewed interest at the relation of past, present, and future.
 I thought of putting the figure of the daydreaming boy together with a large closeup of the girl on a movie screen.
-The negatives shot in Hoboken and Coney Island took on a new life under the enlarger as their shadows fell on metal plates coated with a light sensitive emulsion.
-It took about six months of experimentation to create and print the aquatints.

 And during that time, I came to Brooklyn myself, to Williamsburg, where I still live.